chinmayaj88/clean_architecture_ecommerce_backend/docs/architecture/01-overview.md

 ## Introduction

-This document provides a comprehensive overview of the E-Commerce Microservices Platform architecture.
-The platform is built using modern microservices principles, Clean Architecture patterns, and event-driven design to create a scalable, maintainable, and production-ready system.
+This doc gives an overview of the e-commerce microservices platform architecture.
+I built it using microservices principles, Clean Architecture, and event-driven design to make it scalable and maintainable.

-### Key Architectural Principles
+### Key Principles

-- **Microservices Architecture**: Each service is independently deployable and scalable
+- **Microservices**: Each service can be deployed and scaled independently
-- **Clean Architecture**: Clear separation of concerns with dependency inversion
+- **Clean Architecture**: Business logic is separated from frameworks
-- **Event-Driven Communication**: Asynchronous communication via AWS SNS/SQS
+- **Event-Driven**: Services communicate asynchronously via AWS SNS/SQS
-- **Domain-Driven Design**: Services organized around business capabilities
+- **Domain-Driven**: Services are organized around business capabilities
-- **SOLID Principles**: Applied throughout the codebase
+- **SOLID**: Applied throughout to keep the code maintainable
-- **Production-Ready**: Built with security, monitoring, and reliability in mind
+- **Production-Ready**: Includes security, monitoring, and error handling

 ---